About us

 It's Colorado Beautiful!

 We believe in dwelling in the landscape—waking to alpine mornings and staying under the stars—rather than just passing through.
-Where meaningful conversations matter as much as milage and elevation gain.
+We are a community that values meaningful conversations as much as mileage and elevation gain.
+We aren't here to race; we are here to be present.

 - Backcountry Nights: Planned 1-to-3 night backpacking trips into Colorado’s stunning wilderness.

-Our Culture of Respect: We operate on the principle of "Common Ground."
+We operate on the principle of "Common Ground."
 We respect the land (Leave No Trace) and we respect each other.
-We welcome all experience levels and backgrounds from those taking their first overnight trip to seasoned backpackers looking to share their knowledge.
+We welcome all who share our "trail-ready" mindset—from those taking their first overnight trip to seasoned backpackers looking to share their knowledge.

-If you’ve ever wondered whether you’d fit in on the trail, you belong here.
+If you have the heart for the quiet places and the fitness to reach them, you belong here.
 Join us as we find peace, wellness, and adventure in the wilderness together!

 We hope to see you on the trail soon!